Happa1/Unit4-Project/README.md

 ```
 First, it checks the login state of user, and if the user id not logged in, then the page redirect to login page.
-Then, I used 'POST' method, to receive the inputs and stores values in the table 'posts' with date of post by using 'datetime' package.
+Then, I used 'POST' method, to receive the inputs and stores values in the table `posts` with date of post by using 'datetime' package.

 #### upload photo
 ```.py